ibm-messaging/kafka-connect-mq-source/README.md

 ## Running with Docker

 This repository includes a Dockerfile to run Kafka Connect in distributed mode.
-It also adds in the MQ Source Connector as an available connector plugin.
+It also adds in the MQ source connector as an available connector plugin.
 It uses the default `connect-distributed.properties` and `connect-log4j.properties` files.

 1. `mvn clean package`
 1. `docker build -t kafkaconnect-with-mq-source:0.0.1 .`